DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/content-projection.md

 ## Conclusion

-We have learned how to use `ng-content` for projection of HTML from a parent template to a child template and how to use `ng-template` with `ngTemplateOutlet` to store and switch between HTML and `ng-container` to host structural directives without DOM impact.
+Hopefully, by using a real-world use case, you can see how to use `ng-content` for projection of HTML from a parent template to a child template and how to use `ng-template` with `ngTemplateOutlet` to store and switch between HTML and `ng-container` to host structural directives without DOM impact.

 As a reminder, you can find a fully working project on my [GitHub](https://github.com/DaveStaudenmaier/content-projection)